-Families are complicated.
-Modern estate planning is no longer just husband, wife, two children, one house, one simple inheritance.
+Estate planning is no longer husband, wife, two kids, one house, one simple inheritance — if it ever was.

 Second Marriage Trust